Marin Čilić: 2016: First Masters title and Davis Cup final

-In the first major of the year, Marin Čilić was seeded 12th, but he was upset by Bautista Agut in the third round of the Australian Open.
+In the first major tournament of the year, Marin Čilić was seeded 12th, but he was upset by Bautista Agut in the third round of the Australian Open.

 At Indian Wells, he reached the quarterfinals before losing to No. 15 seed David Goffin.
 At the Miami Masters, he was defeated by Gilles Simon in third round.

 At the Wimbledon Championships, Čilić repeated his efforts of the previous two years making the quarterfinals, after eliminating rival Kei Nishikori in the fourth round.
 In the quarterfinals, he met third seed Roger Federer; Čilić won the first two sets and had match points in the fourth set but was unable to convert eventually being eliminated in five sets.

 At the 2016 Olympics, he competed in the men's singles and the men's doubles with Marin Draganja.
 He reached the last 16 in the singles and the second round in the doubles.

 In August 2016, Čilić announced his new coach as Jonas Björkman in a video posted to MyATP.
 In Cincinnati, Čilić claimed his maiden Masters title, defeating Andy Murray in the final in straight sets.
 This win ended Murray's 22-match winning streak, dating back to 2016 Queen's Club.
 The Croat beat Viktor Troicki, Fernando Verdasco, Tomáš Berdych, Borna Ćorić and Grigor Dimitrov in the route to the final. Čilić returned to the top 10 in the following week.

 In October, he captured his maiden ATP 500 level title at the Swiss Indoors, beating Nishikori in straight sets in the final.
 At the Paris Masters, Čilić defeated Djokovic for the first time in his career to reach the semifinals, where he subsequently lost to John Isner.
 His run guaranteed that he would qualify for the ATP World Tour Finals for the second time in three years.
 There, in the round robin, he lost to Murray and Wawrinka, but defeated Nishikori for his first-ever win at the Finals.
 With this victory, he rose to No. 6 in the ATP rankings.

 In the final of the Davis Cup, with Croatia leading Argentina by 2–1 in matches, Čilić led Juan Martín del Potro by two sets to love needing one more set to win the title for his country.
 However, del Potro went on to win the match in five sets and Argentina won the deciding match to win the tournament.